-RISKS RELATED TO SPIN-OF
+RISKS RELATED TO SPIN-OFF

-Because of Navient's indemnification obligations, we have significant exposures to risks related to its creditworthiness.
-If we are unable to obtain indemnification payments from Navient, we could experience higher than expected costs and operating expenses and our results of operations, cash flows, and/or financial condition could be materially and adversely affected.
+Because of Navient's indemnification obligations, we have exposures to risks related to its creditworthiness.
+If we are unable to obtain indemnification payments from Navient, we could experience higher-than-expected costs and operating expenses and our results of operations, cash flows, and/or financial condition could be materially and adversely affected.